-The SOL ends three years from the later of (1) the date the tax return was filed or (2) the tax return's original due date.
+Explanation: Because Allen underreported his gross income by 30 percent, the SOL ends six years from the later of (1) the date the tax return was filed or (2) the tax return's original due date.

-AACSB: Reflective Thinking AICPA FN: Research AICPA: Risk analysis Blooms: Analyze Learning Objective: 02-01 Identify the filing requirements for income tax returns and the statute of limitations for assessment.
-Level of Difficulty: 2 Medium
+Learning Objective: 02-01 Identify the filing requirements for income tax returns and the statute of limitations for assessment.